busbud/pongdome/README.md

 ```

 The following will set you up with the correct Node.js version,
-database, and get an environment running for you.
+database, and get an environment running for you:

-You need the latest `nvm` version for this to work.

 ```sh
 nvm install